 From that image of a supermoto ripping around a road course like it ain't a thing, seasoned riders already know this is no ordinary KTM.

 The SX-F 450’s party trick is a top speed of 123 mph, a feat even modified dirt bikes struggle to achieve.
 A street legal SX-F runs with R6s and ZX-6Rs any day of the week.
 For the daredevils out there, with some sticky road tires and a few gearing adjustments the SX-F will go even faster – as fast as you’re willing to take it.
 Somewhere in Mexico, of course.

 WHY IT’S AWESOME: The makings of the world’s fastest supermoto.

-It's hard to beat the SX-F as the Craziest Street Legal Dirt Bike, but to top it we've turned to the most insane dirt bikers of all: hill climbers.
+It's hard to beat the SX-F as the Craziest Street Legal Dirt Bike, but to top it we've turned to our imagination and the most insane dirt bikers of all: hill climbers.

 But not just any old climbing bike would fulfill our street legal fantasy: we'd have Jason Smith’s paddle-ripping, championship-winning, nitro-methane-burning machine in our fantasy garage – with a license plate to boot.